 “Get going first thing in the morning, start the day off being productive, whether it’s a work task or a home task.
 Keep a regular schedule, and book time for family lunches and dinners.”

 “Routine!
 Look at this virtual time as permanent so you designate a specific permanent workspace that does not need to be moved around to accommodate dinner.
 Get up and get dressed for work daily.
 Pajamas do not help put your mind in “work mode.”
 At the end of the day, shut down your office and commit to “going home.”

-Other important tips included having adequate technology, a good chair, noise-cancelling headphones/earbuds, and a workspace that enables productivity, where-ever that may be.
+Other important tips included having adequate technology, a good chair, noise-canceling headphones/earbuds, and a workspace that enables productivity, wherever that may be.